Learning the Custom Development Benefits of User Experience (UX) Training

 The University of Massachusetts (UMass) is a world-class public research university comprised of four campuses, each offering a unique educational experience.

-In March 2018, UMass hired UX 4Sight to initially teach 37 of its top application developers an Introduction to User Experience best practices course.
+UMass hired UX 4Sight to initially teach 37 of its top application developers an Introduction to User Experience best practices course.
 This select group of application developers belonged to UMass’s President’s Office, a partner with the campuses pursuing the collective mission of creating affordable, high-quality education for students.

 Due to an NDA with UMass, we do not include all the details in this case study.